-Most credit card companies let you add an authorized user without providing that individual’s Social Security Number.
-You only need their name, birthday and address in most cases.
+Some credit card companies let you add an authorized user without providing that individual’s Social Security Number (SSN).
+You only need their name, birthday and address in some cases.

 But requirements vary by credit card company, and not all of them will allow you to add an authorized user with no SSN.
 To give you a better sense of what, exactly, is required to add an authorized user, we looked into some of the most popular issuers’ policies.

 Here are some of the most popular issuers' authorized user policies:

 Capital One – Name, Birthday and Phone Number.
 An SSN is required to add an Account Manager (a type of authorized user with increased account access, including the ability to set up their login details to manage the account).